 To guarantee the survival of the planted and protected trees, they are cared for during the period in which they are most vulnerable, the first two years of their life.

 As of 2015, with the support of a crowdfunding campaign which sponsored more than 1,000 trees within the Reserve.
 As a result, the forest is returning and with it, the native wildlife.

 - Endangered species like the Tananeos tree (Peltogyne Purpurea) are recovering.

-- Over 140 species of birds have been documented, however, expert ornithologists assure that there are over 200 species within the Reserve.
+- Over 200 species of birds have been documented within the Reserve.